Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

     The above does the following:

-    - Installs the latest version of the note
+    - Installs the latest stable version of the note
     - Installs the fonts required for the note

     If the above made no sense to you,